heptarch/heptarch.github.io/drafts/demon.md

 <i>Tilleadh.
 I will see the stars again.</i>
 </div>

-And at the speed of thought, once-Ellen moves through earth and water, the ash of plenum, past the warren of despatch tubes and the Great Hall in all its soporific grandeur, towards an endless sky, <!-- full of unfamiliar suns and--> welcoming in its infinitude.
+At the speed of thought, patterns ripple through earth and water, past the warren of despatch tubes, the soporific grandeur of the Great Hall, % in all its soporific grandeur, and towards a dark sky, welcoming in its infinitude.

 <!--Ȣ. The currents are stilled; the ocean a mirror of welcoming infinitude.
 Ellen leaves her new friends by the breakwater and returns to the tunnels beneath